nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 accumulators and vector commitments, which buy their constant with a hardness assumption.[^boneh]

-Inclusion is the single-entry case, and Certificate Transparency stops there.
+Inclusion, "this entry is in the log," is the single-entry case, and Certificate Transparency stops there.
 Read the entries instead and the same tree gives the same proof for any claim of this shape, a fold over every entry it touches.
 The claim can be stated after the entries it ranges over, or extended as the record grows, and as long as every piece it is built from endures, the whole endures and you can verify it at any time.
 Where a piece does not, the calculus names which one, and that is exactly where your checking stops.

 In practice the calculus hands you an interface with four parts: what you read out of each entry, how two readings combine, what you do with the total, and which stretch of the record you range over.
 Supply those and it tells you which cell your claim lands in and whether an enduring certificate can exist for it.
-Take "no package in this closure has been yanked."
+Take "no package in this closure has been yanked," meaning pulled from the index.
 Read each entry as "is this a yank of one of mine," combine with or, finish by negating, range over the whole record so far.
-Determined, checkable from summaries, and not monotone: the next entry can be the yank.
-That claim is a phone call.
-Change one parameter, the range, to "as of entry 1,204," and it is a receipt you can issue once.
+Determined, checkable from summaries, and not
+monotone: the next entry can be the yank.
+That claim is a phone call: you have to keep asking.
+Change one parameter, the range, to "as of entry 1,204," and it is a receipt you can issue once and keep.
 Nothing else about your system had to change.

 That is the designer's job: not picking a data structure, but committing to data and metadata such that the claims you care about